Governed delegated payments

 III.

-From paper to framework.
+From bespoke practice to governed framework.

 The problem is not the intent — it is the lack of framework.